⬅ Home

 Yes, provided the plan for the scheme has not been submitted to the civic authorities for approval at any of the two concerned places.

-Can I change my option from one type of house to another type of house?
+Can I change my option from one type of house to another?

-Yes, provided the plan for the scheme has been submitted to the civic authorities for approvals.
+Yes, provided the plan for the scheme has not been submitted to the civic authorities for approvals.

 Can I exchange my house with the house of another member?